 A look into the inner workings of the residences through the eyes of its artists

-In 2022, the PHI North Residency for Quebec musicians welcomed four artists for two-week creative retreats in a riverfront loft in the Laurentian Mountains.
+Each year, the PHI North residency for Quebec musicians welcomes artists for two-week creative retreats in a riverfront loft in the Laurentian Mountains.
 This residency offers an opportunity to produce, explore, and experiment in a fully immersive, intimate, and peaceful setting within a nature-based recording studio.

 We wanted to immortalize these moments by allowing the artists to share their feelings and discoveries.
 A journey to the heart of the residences through their eyes.

 Written and performed by Prince Kouame & Tristan Sendji